wp-plugins/rs-head-cleaner-lite/readme.txt

 = You do great work...can I hire you? =

 Absolutely...go to my [WordPress Consulting](http://www.redsandmarketing.com/web-design/wordpress-consulting/ "WordPress Consulting") page for more information.

+== Changelog ==

+= 1.3.4 =
+*released 03/01/15*

+* Added an uninstall function that completely uninstalls the plugin and removes all cache files, options, data, and traces of its existence when it is deleted through the dashboard.
+* Added a minor JavaScript compatibility fix for Twenty Fourteen and similar themes.

+= 1.3.3 =
+*released 01/19/15*

+* Fixed a minor bug.
+* Increased minimum required WordPress version to 3.7.

+= 1.3.2 =
+*released 12/18/14*

+* Added additional security checks.
+* Various code improvements.
+* Fixed a bug that caused the plugin to attempt to cache web font files.

+= 1.3.1 =
+*released 07/12/14*

+* Added additional security checks.
+* Fixed a minor bug.

+= 1.3 =
+*released 07/03/14*

+* Added the Combine/Minify/Cache CSS & JavaScript feature.

+= 1.1.1 =
+*released 06/17/14*

+* Updated some features.

+= 1.1.0.3 =
+*released 04/28/14*

+* Fixed a bug that caused an error message on certain server configurations.

+= 1.1.0.2 =
+*released 04/13/14*

+* Added additional security checks.

+= 1.1.0.1 =
+*released 04/04/14*

+* Minor code improvements / bug fixes.

+= 1.1 =
+*released 03/26/14*

+* Added feature to remove version numbers from CSS and JS links in the HEAD.

+= 1.0 =
+*released 03/17/14*

+* Initial release.

+== Upgrade Notice ==
+= 1.3.4 =
+Added an uninstall function to clean up files and data upon deleting, and added a minor JavaScript compatibility fix.
+Please see Changelog for details.